Iadvd/RetrocomputingZXSpectrum/SpectranetTNFS/readme.md

 This will load the .tap file into the memory.
 Again, it should take two or three seconds only, so please be patient.

-Sometimes the commands above are not enough to load correctly a game, and there is a TAPE ERROR.
+Sometimes the commands above are not enough to load correctly a game, and a R Tape loading error happens.
 In those cases the solution below usually works well:

 RANDOMIZE USR 24000 (enter)